 Getting excited about your December Koh Samui trip?
 Ready to eat?
 And eat and eat?

 In recent years, flights to Koh Samui in December have been increasingly hard to come by.
 This suggests a very merry month on the island.
-Here’s exactly what to expect on Koh Samui in December, plus what to pack at this time of year, weather details, things to do and more.
+Here’s exactly what to expect on Koh Samui this December, plus what to pack at this time of year, weather details, things to do and more.
 Enjoy!

 Some links below contain affiliates